-2. You make a mathematical error or other mistakes
+2. Making a mathematical error or other mistakes

 Errors happen to the best of us.
 The most seasoned taxpayer can make a mistake, and so can a tax preparer.
 Double check all numbers that you enter, so they match up on your return exactly.
 Use TaxSlayer to help avoid errors.
-Ask a tax professional your questions, get email and phone support, and a step-by-step deduction guide.
+You can ask a tax professional your questions, get email and phone support, and walk through all your deductions step by step.

 Claiming the correct filing status is important.
 If you are single, do not claim head of household just to receive a higher standard deduction.
 If you claim the wrong status, the IRS will find out based on your past returns and how you filled out your W-4.
 If you’re not sure what your filing status is, find out here.

-4. You deduct too many business expenses or business losses
+4. Deducting too many business expenses or business losses

 If you have your own business, make sure that any expenses you claim are real and that you have receipts or other proof to back them up in case of an audit.
 It may seem easy to hide income as business expenses or losses when you’re self-employed, but the IRS will pick up on inconsistencies or percentages that don’t match up.
 The purchases must be normal and necessary for your type of work.
 For example, do not the painting supplies that you use for a hobby as part of your construction business expenses.